micromdm/nanomdm/docs/operations-guide.md

 The migration endpoint (as talked about above under the `-migration` switch) is an API endpoint that allows sending raw `TokenUpdate` and `Authenticate` messages to establish an enrollment — in particular the APNs push topic, token, and push magic.
 This endpoint bypasses certificate validation and certificate authentication (though still requires API HTTP authentication).
 In this way we enable a way to "migrate" MDM enrollments from another MDM.
 This is how the `llorne` tool of [the micro2nano project](https://github.com/micromdm/micro2nano) works, for example.

+### Version

+* Endpoint: `/version`

+Returns a JSON response with the version of the running NanoMDM server.

 # Enrollment Migration (nano2nano)

 The `nano2nano` tool extracts migration enrollment data from a given storage backend and sends it to a NanoMDM migration endpoint.
 In this way you can effectively migrate between database backends.
 For example if you started with a `file` backend you could migrate to a `mysql` backend and vice versa.
 Note that MDM servers must have *exactly* the same server URL for migrations to operate.